 Partnership with WLT

-WLT was first introduced to ICS by our Armenian partner, Foundation for the Preservation of Wildlife and Cultural Assets (FPWC) at FPWC’s 2011 conference The Role of Civil Society and Private Actors in Wildlife Protection in the South Caucasus.
+World Land Trust (WLT) was first introduced to ICS by our Armenian partner, FPWC at their 2011 conference called The Role of Civil Society and Private Actors in Wildlife Protection in the South Caucasus.

-In 2013 John Burton, WLT Chief Executive, visited Iran alongside Marc Hoogeslag of IUCN National Committee of the Netherlands (IUCN NL) in order to assess a land protection project submitted by ICS to IUCN NL.
-While in Iran John met ICS staff and discussed possible partnership projects.
+In 2013, John Burton (CEO of WLT) visited Iran alongside Marc Hoogeslag of IUCN National Committee of the Netherlands (IUCN NL) in order to assess a land protection project submitted by ICS to IUCN NL.
+While in Iran, John met ICS staff and discussed possible partnership projects.

 2010: International Fajr Film Festival, Iran